Fitbert/Progressive-Web-Applications/readme.md

 ## Installation

-Users can view and utilize the application through the use of the browser by visiting the deployed application at [text](https://jate-me.onrender.com)
+Users can view and utilize the application through the use of the browser by visiting the deployed application at [JATE App](https://jate-me.onrender.com)

 Viewing the application in the browser will also give users the ability to download the application allowing it to be used offline.

-To make any further additions, start by cloning the repo in the command line git clone [text](https://github.com/Fitbert/Progressive-Web-Applications.git), or forking the repo.
+To make any further additions, start by cloning the repo in the command line git clone [GitHub Repo link](https://github.com/Fitbert/Progressive-Web-Applications.git), or forking the repo.